pbrisson85/runReportsOnPrem/README.md

 - Below needs to be done but for functionality upgrades today:

-1. able to right click the year trend for slice (cant now because no totals col - unless I replace the last trend col with a totals col)
-2. able to run yoy trend with a start and end period
+actually regarding the rows dates to match the trailing dates.
+I am relaizing that I should make the trailing dates use the primary start and end dates so the rows will automatically match. example if I run for 2017 show the 2017 trailing data based on run dates.

+1. kpi's in sales module are includeing rows of data that may not be present adding blank rows with no labels.
+Need to append ANOTHER sales table rows with the dates from the trailing sales,
+2. fix the way front end deals with hiding and showing cols.
+3. Make front end able to change the dates in the menu only (need a home button as well instead of just a back button)
-3. able to run single y0y with a trailing trend for each (trailing trend needs to be shown one at a time via double click.)
+4. able to run single y0y with a trailing trend for each (trailing trend needs to be shown one at a time via double click.)
-4. fix up the inventory module to have location filters
+5. fix up the inventory module to have location filters
-5. add sales person groups to sales report splits
+6. add sales person groups to sales report splits
-6. make the daily production report
+7. make the daily production report
-7. Need right click for bar and line graphs
+8. Need right click for bar and line graphs

 - Need to set up the 'NO VALUE' then IS NULL in all slice WHERE clauses also need to make sure it is in the SELECT claiuse of all slice data.
 Also need it in the WHERE clause of all detail drilldowns.